rubyforgood/babywearing/README.md

 ## About this Project

+This app is multi-tenant, using [acts_as_tenent](https://github.com/ErwinM/acts_as_tenant)

+Each tenant is an organization.
+Each organization will have distinct carriers,etc.
+The entities that will be separate are all the ones with `organization_id` fields, plus any that belong to any records with `organization_id` fields (e.g. loans are tied to things with `organization_id` even though they do not need such a field themselves).

+The app will know which organization the user is in (or is visiting) by looking at the subdomain.

+There is a special organization with subdomain `admin`.
+This will manage all non-organization records (at this time just `Categories`).
+It will have its own set of users.
+This organization will have different menus (basically it will only need access to non-organizational resources).
+See the `db/seeds.rb` for info on which organizations and users exist after running seeds.

+To access the organization in dev, use `<subdomain>.lvh.me:3000`.
+Our current seed organizations are midatlantic and acme.

 MAB has a lending library so that their members can try different types of carriers and find what works best for their family.
 They currently have software that works pretty well, but is a strain on their budget.
 The new software will keep